-Analysis: Explaining the Seahawks’ franchise tag options with Geno Smith
+Analysis: Explaining the Seahawks’ franchise tag options for Geno Smith

 But the real key date to watch when it comes to the tag is March 7, which is the deadline for the tag to be used (technically, at 1 p.m.
 PT).

 Teams rarely use the tag until the last minute, as it tends to be a last-resort type for both the team and player, who usually spend that time trying to negotiate a multiyear contract.
-Of the eight tags used last year, none were applied until the day before the deadline.
+Of the eight tags used last year, none was applied until the day before the deadline.

-So, consider Tuesday just the beginning of what could be a 15-day waiting period to see if Seattle uses one of its options to essentially avoid Smith hitting free agency (more on that in a moment).
+So, consider Tuesday just the beginning of what could be a 15-day waiting period to see whether Seattle uses one of its options to essentially avoid Smith hitting free agency (more on that in a moment).

-The other device, of course, is simply signing Smith to a new contract before the free agency period hits as teams can sign their own free agents at any time.
+The other device, of course, is simply signing Smith to a new contract before the free-agency period hits as teams can sign their own free agents at any time.

 And that could well happen.

-Seahawks general manager John Schneider said during his weekly appearance on Seattle Sports 710 AM last Thursday that the two sides have had “good talks so far’’ and that “we’re in it.
+Seahawks general manager John Schneider said during his weekly appearance on Seattle Sports 710 AM on Thursday that the two sides have had “good talks so far’’ and that “we’re in it.
 We’re just trying to figure out what’s best, and we’ll do what’s right.”

 As a reminder, the tag is a device that teams can use on one potential free agent a year.